openebs-archive/openebs-docs/docs/installation.md

 ```
 helm ls -n openebs
 ```
-The above commans will install OpenEBS in `openebs` namespace and chart name as `openebs`
+The above command will install OpenEBS in `openebs` namespace and chart name as `openebs`

 **Note:**

-1. Since Kubernetes 1.12, if any containers does not set its resource requests & limits values, it results into eviction.
+1. Since Kubernetes 1.12, if any containers do not set its resource requests & limits values, it results in eviction.
 It is recommended to set these values appropriately to OpenEBS pod spec in the operator YAML before installing OpenEBS.
 The example configuration can be obtained from [here](#example-configuration-pod-resource-requests).

 2. Check the blockdevice mount status on Nodes before installing OpenEBS operator.
 More details can be obtained [here](/docs/next/faq.html#what-must-be-the-disk-mount-status-on-node-for-provisioning-openebs-volume).